Chapter 7. Registered Education Savings Plan provider user guide – British Columbia Training and Education Savings Grant

 6. the promoter processes the application form according to established procedures

 What happens to information collected on the application form?
-The promoter will enter the information their information system.
+The promoter will enter the information in their information system.
 They will then transmit electronically the information to the CESP system to request the registration of the ESP and to request the BCTESG payment.
 For more information, refer to Chapter 3.
-The Canada Education Savings Program system and Interface Transaction Standards.
+The Canada Education Savings Program system and Interface Transaction Standards

 Promoters can also use the optional 7.4.2.
 Post application checklist to provide subscribers with helpful reminders.